 This morning enjoy a tour of the Ards Peninsula.
 Located in County Down, it separates Strangford Lough from the North Channel on Ireland’s northeast coast.Visit Mount Stewart House & Garden, a magnificent 18th century house, which was home to the marquees of Londonderry.

-Next take the ferry from Portaferry to Strangford continue to Kildare and Visit Castletown House, Ireland’s largest and earliest Palladian style house, and was built between 1722 and 1729 for William Conolly, speaker of the Irish House of Commons and the wealthiest commoner in Ireland.
+Next take the ferry from Portaferry to Strangford continue to Kildare Castletown House, Ireland’s largest and earliest Palladian style house, and was built between 1722 and 1729 for William Conolly, speaker of the Irish House of Commons and the wealthiest commoner in Ireland.
 The façade was almost certainly designed by the Italian architect, Alessandro Galilei, while the Irish architect Sir Edward Lovett Pearce added the wings.
 Continue on to Dublin.